Conservatory (greenhouse): History

 Conservatories originated in the 16th century when wealthy landowners sought to cultivate citrus fruits such as lemons and oranges that began to appear on their dinner tables brought by traders from warmer regions of the Mediterranean.
-Preservation of citrus and other tender plants started out as crudely as building a pergola over potted plants or beds or simply moving potted plants indoors for the cold season.
+Preservation of citrus and other tender plants started out as crudely as building a pergola over potted plants or beds, or simply moving potted plants indoors for the cold season.
 Known in Italy as limonaia, these early structures employed wood panels or open galleries to protect from the cold.

 Further north in Europe, the preservation of orange trees became the trend with special-purpose buildings built to protect the tasty, but delicate fruit.
-Orangeries, as they came to be called were typically enclosed structures built with wood, brick or stone with tall vertical windows on the south walls.
+Orangeries, as they came to be called, were typically enclosed structures built with wood, brick or stone with tall vertical windows on the south walls.
 The citrus trees were typically in huge pots or tubs, and wheeled outside for the summer months, as at the Gardens of Versailles.
 Use of these rooms expanded socially and practically, being used to entertain and to host a wider variety of plants.
 The term greenhouse came to describe the rooms and conservatories for tender plants.
-In the 18th century a Dutch scientist pioneered the use of sloping glass to bring in more light for the plants than the tall, glass side walls of orangeries.
+In the 18th century, sloped glass began to be used in conservatory design to allow more light into the structure, enhancing conditions for plant growth.
+This innovation may have been influenced by the work of Dutch scientist Jan Ingenhousz, who studied the role of light in photosynthesis.
+However, while his research likely contributed to advancements in horticultural practices, it is not definitively known if he directly influenced the adoption of sloping glass for conservatories.